MariaKorshunova/pipex/README.md

 The perror() function finds the error message corresponding to the current value of the global variable errno (intro(2)) and writes it, followed by a newline, to the standard error file descriptor.

 The strerror() function accepts an error number argument errnum and returns a pointer to the corresponding message string.

+## Errors im pipex

+1 - Invalid number of arguments
+2 - Error woth opening the pipe
+3 - Error with fork

 ## Useful souces